 Central text of the obverse side of the plastron above, in two literally mirrored (to be seen in the first three characters) versions, one positive, and one negative.
 Sources: [Text and transcription] Yao Xiaosui, Xiao Ding (1988), Vol. 1, No. 6834.
 [Rubbing] See figure above.
 [Translation] Keightley (1978), [41]. |

-Normally the scribes first incised the vertical strokes of the characters and then the horizontals.
-The characters of the text, sometimes also the cracks resulting from the heat application, could be filled with cinnabar or ash to make them more easily readable.
-Sometimes the text was not incised but written down with a brush.
-Where the text was written depended on the shape of the crack and on which side of the plastron the crack was made.
-The remarks to a crack running to the left were written to the right, and vice versa.
-From these conditions it also depended if the text columns were written from the right to the left, as it is usual in traditional Chinese text and still in Taiwan and Hong Kong, or from the left to the right.
-It was very common to create two oracles for the same charge, one on the left and one on the right side of the plastron, the one with a negative charge or question, the other with a positive charge.
+Typically, the scribes would first incise the vertical strokes of the characters, followed by the horizontal strokes.
+The characters in the text, sometimes along with cracks caused by heat, could be filled with cinnabar or ash to enhance readability.
+Occasionally, the text was not incised but written with a brush.
+The position of the writing depended on the shape of the crack and which side of the plastron the crack appeared on.
+Remarks referring to a crack running to the left were inscribed on the right, and vice versa.
+These conditions also influenced whether the text columns were written from right to left, as is customary in traditional Chinese texts and still practised in Taiwan and Hong Kong, or from left to right.
+It was quite common to prepare two oracles for the same charge—one on the left side and one on the right side of the plastron, with one bearing a negative charge or question, and the other a positive charge.

 The first scholarly study on the oracle bone inscriptions was Sun Yirang's 孫詒讓 (1848–1908) Qiewen juli 契文舉例.
-It was followed by quite a number of further studies of which only the most important shall be mentioned here:
+It was followed by many further studies of which only the most important shall be mentioned here:

 契文舉例 | Qiewen juli | 孫詒讓 Sun Yirang |